-Top 10 Best Bikes for Boys: Christmas Gift Ideas 2017
+10 Best Bikes for Boys 2018

 9. Giordano Libero 24″ Boy’s Road Bike

 This white and red road bike for boys features 24″ wheels and a 17″ frame.
 It’s a 16 speed Shimano drive train with integrated brake levers.
 The rear and front derailleurs are both Shimano.
 The frame is aluminum with a replaceable derailleur hanger and the fork is high tensile steel.
 Features dual water bottle mounts.
 At the time of this writing, there were just three left in stock but more were on the way.
-Gets great reviews from customers.
+Gets great reviews from customers, with a 4.5 (out of 5) star rating average.
+Bike includes kickstand and reflectors.

 Buy the Giordano Libero 24″ Boy’s Road Bike here.

-Note: UPDATE: This list was updated on June 1, 2018.